awhitmana0/custom-database-user-token-exchange-a0/README.md

 This architecture is triggered by calling the /oauth/token endpoint with a custom subject_token.

+> **Important**: These scripts and examples are meant to demonstrate a very simple flow for educational purposes.
+In a production environment, the subject_token should be something you can properly verify (e.g., a signed JWT from a trusted identity provider) prior to completing the token exchange.
+Never accept unvalidated tokens in production.

 ## Relevant Documentation

 For full details on this feature, refer to the official Auth0 documentation: